In the previous blog post, you set up your

 ; window.fourInARowGame = new FourInARowGame;

-Open up the console your browser's developer tools (The keyboard shortcut to open in it Google Chrome is
+Open up the console in your browser's developer tools (The keyboard shortcut to open in it Google Chrome is

 J) in your web browser then enter in: